demsking/couchdb-documentation/rfcs/016-fdb-replicator.md

 `filtered` replications: Replications with a user-defined filter on the source endpoint to filter its changes feed.

-`replication_id` : An ID defined by replication jobs which is a hash of the source and target endpoint URLs, some of the options, and for filtered replications, the contents of the filter from the source endpoint.
-Replication IDs will change, for example, if the filter contents on the source endpoint changes.
-Computing this value may require a network round-trip to the source endpoint.
+`replication_id` : An ID defined by replication jobs, which is a hash of replication parameters that affect the result of the replication.
+These may include source and target endpoint URLs, as well as a filter function specified in a design document on the source endpoint.

 `job_id` : A replication job ID derived from the database and document IDs for persistent replications, and from source, target endpoint, user name and some